williamauhk/heroku_doc/readme.md

-# Make on Cloud: Turn Your Idea Into Reality Web Product On Any Device
+# Make on Cloud: Turn Your Idea Into Reality Web Product On Cloud

 Turn Your Idea Into Reality Web Product On Any Device.